theantichris/WordPress-Plugin-Boilerplate/README.md

 ## Custom Post Types

 You can create a custom post type through the CustomPostType object.
-Inside the main classes' constructor create one like you would any other object.
+The class accepts optional arguments for post capabilities (array), post support ( array ), and menu icon (string).
+If nothing is specified they are set to the WordPress default

+Create new custom post types in the main plugin class constructor.

-Ex.: $new_post_type = new Custom_Post_Type( $plural_post_type_name );
+Basic Ex.: $new_post_type = new Custom_Post_Type( $plural_post_type_name, $capabilities, $support, $menu_icon );

 ## Helper Functions